pranaliu/Video-Webinar-Creation/README.md

-# Agora
-Live interactive stream application with chat functionality inbuilt providing in-call stats for local and remote tracks
+#Live interactive stream application with chat functionality inbuilt providing in-call stats for local and remote tracks

 # How to build?
 * Please check the below pre-requisites to have your agora env ready.